Fast diagnosis and decision support for emergencies

 The tool is based on Bayesian Belief Networks (BBNs), representing uncertainty as probabilistic relations among observations, events and variables.
 The BBN model connects known data and expert judgements with observations of the ongoing situations and maps the outcome to pre-calculated scenarios.
 Thanks to the inherent properties of BBNs, the tool can always provide a best estimate of the situation at hand, irrespective of available information, relying on data and expert judgements already built into your plant model.

-Applying the RASTEP method to a nuclear or petrochemical plant during an exercise or accident gives you a real-time picture of: Plant status and plausible developments; Concentration and timing of releases (source term).
+Applying the RASTEP method to a nuclear plant during an exercise or accident gives you a real-time picture of: Plant status and plausible developments; concentration and timing of releases (source term).
 Thanks to the underlying mathematical model, the tool has no minimum information requirement and is also robust to uncertain information.
 Predicted data can be easily exported to various file formats, such as the IAEA IRIX format.
 Both plant models and the RASTEP GUI can be customized to support your plant and emergency organization with few technical requirements and low license costs.